khazali/PETSc/src/docs/tex/manual/developnotes/developers-testharness.rst

 supported:

  + for loops:  Specifying `{{ ... }}` will create for loops over
-   enclosed comma-delmited list.
+   enclosed space-delmited list.
 For loops are supported within nsize and args.
 An example would be::

              args: -matload_block_size {{2,3}}